-Remote working has become a normal part of how we do things at the UoL in recent months.
+Remote working has become a normal part of how we do things at the UoL, just as hybrid working is likely to become in the future.
 This is a big change for many and these resources should help with how to lead and manage remote working, how to create online content, and how to build and maintain a healthy work-life balance.

 - See Working Differently